ErikaPark/433_hw2/README.md

 # 433_hw2

-This is my second project folder for Week 3
+This is my second homework folder for Week 3.